ropensci/dynamite/README.md

 ## Installation

-`dynamite` uses R’s native pipe operator, so R version 4.1.0 or newer is required.

 <!-- `dynamite` also relies on some of the features of [Stan](https://mc-stan.org/)'s  -->
 <!-- which are not yet available on the [CRAN](https://cran.r-project.org/) version  -->
 <!-- of [rstan](https://CRAN.R-project.org/package=rstan) package.
 Therefore you  -->